 The Company is subject to additional risks and uncertainties due to the COVID-19 pandemic.
 The extent of the impact on the Company's business is highly uncertain and difficult to predict.
-The Company's customers continue to divert certain resources to treat COVID-19 patients and defer certain elective surgical procedures, both of which may impact the Company's customers' ability to meet their obligations, including to the Company.
-Furthermore, capital markets and economies worldwide have been negatively impacted by the COVID-19 pandemic, and it is possible that the impact could cause an extended local and/or global economic recession.
+In certain regions, the Company's customers continue to divert resources to treat COVID-19 patients and defer some elective surgical procedures, both of which may impact the Company's customers' ability to meet their obligations, including to the Company.
+Furthermore, economies worldwide have been negatively impacted by the COVID-19 pandemic, and it is possible that the impact could cause an extended local and/or global economic recession.
 Such economic disruption could have a material adverse effect on our business as hospitals curtail and reduce capital and overall spending.
-Policymakers around the globe have responded with fiscal policy actions to support the healthcare industry and economy as a whole.
+Policymakers around the globe have responded with fiscal policy actions to support the healthcare industry and their economies.
 However, the magnitude and overall effectiveness of these actions remains uncertain.

 The severity of the impact of the COVID-19 pandemic on the Company's business will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic and the extent and severity of the impact on the Company's customers, all of which are uncertain and cannot be predicted.
-The Company's future results of operations and liquidity could be materially adversely affected by delays in payments of outstanding receivables, supply chain disruptions, uncertain or reduced demand, and the impact of any initiatives or programs that the Company may undertake to address financial and operational challenges faced by its customers.
-For example, we have experienced, and could continue to experience, increased difficulties in obtaining a sufficient amount of materials in the semiconductor and other markets.
-We are engaged in activities to seek to mitigate such supply disruptions by, for example, increasing our communications with our suppliers and modifying our purchase order coverage and inventory levels.
-As of the date of issuance of these Financial Statements, the extent to which the COVID-19 pandemic may materially adversely affect the Company's financial condition, liquidity, or results of operations is uncertain.
+The Company's future results of operations and liquidity could be materially adversely affected by delays in payments of outstanding receivables, supply chain disruptions, including shortages and inflationary pressure, uncertain or reduced demand, and the impact of any initiatives or programs that the Company may undertake to address financial and operational challenges faced by its customers.

+In particular, we have experienced increased difficulties in obtaining a sufficient amount of component materials used in our products, including those in the semiconductor market, as global supply has become significantly constrained due to increased demand in semiconductors and other materials.
+Additionally, prices of such materials have increased due to the increased demand and supply shortage.
+The Company is engaged in activities to seek to mitigate supply disruptions by, for example, increasing our communications with our suppliers and modifying our purchase order coverage and inventory levels.